The Digital Nomad Visa in Italy: What it is and How to Get One

 Delicious cuisine

 Digital nomads are sure to eat well while living in Italy.
-The country is known for its delicious cuisine, including pizza, pasta, seafood, and more.
+The country is known for its delicious cuisine, including pizza, pasta, seafood, desserts, and more.
 Italy is also a major center for wine production.

 Friendly, welcoming culture